 The Centre for Higher Education Internationalisation (CHEI) at Università Cattolica del Sacro Cuore promotes and conducts research, training and policy analysis to strengthen the international dimensions of higher education.
-Founded in 2012, CHEI organises seminars, conferences, training courses and workshops; designs, conducts and commissions research; disseminates results through publications and conferences; and offers one of the only doctoral programs in the world focused on higher education internationalisation in conjuction with the Faculty of Education and other Università Cattolica Faculties.
+Founded in 2012, CHEI organises seminars, conferences, training courses and workshops; designs, conducts and commissions research; disseminates results through publications and conferences; and offers one of the only doctoral programmes in the world focused on higher education internationalisation, in conjunction with the Faculty of Education and other Università Cattolica faculties.

-The Centre is positioned directly under the Rector of Università Cattolica del Sacro Cuore, Prof. Franco Anelli, and is headed by Prof. Hans de Wit under a Management Board presided by the Rector’s Delegate for Internationalisation of the University, Prof. Pier Sandro Cocconcelli, and advised by a Scientific Committee, chaired by Prof. John K. Hudzik, Michigan State University.
+The Centre is positioned directly under the Rector of Università Cattolica del Sacro Cuore, Prof. Franco Anelli, and is headed by Prof. Amanda Murphy under a Management Board presided over by the Rector’s Delegate for Internationalisation of the University, Prof. Pier Sandro Cocconcelli, and advised by a Scientific Committee, chaired by Prof. John K. Hudzik of Michigan State University.

 With the diverse and rapidly growing area of higher education internationalisation, the work of CHEI is concentrated within four key areas:

-3. International education and institutional development: university internationalisation strategy development; using research to develop policy on international education; incorporating at home and abroad dimensions into institutional strategy; using data to shape institutional strategy
+3. International education and institutional development: incorporating at home and abroad dimensions into institutional strategy; using data to shape institutional strategy.